 Streets should be connected with each other and walking and cycling routes are expected to feature.
 Good practice favours a connected street layout that makes it easier to travel by foot, cycle, and public transport, as well as private car.
 A more connected pattern creates a 'walkable neighbourhood'.

-This should be the priority for any future development in the Garden Neighbourhood and some guidelines related to the street network are:
+This should be the priority for any future development and some guidelines related to the street network are: